snowch/spring-boot-ssl-truststore-gen/README.md

 </dependency>
 ```

-Add the following code to your application, preferably somewhere early in it's startup:
+Next add the following code to an existing class in your application:

 ```
 import static com.orange.clara.cloud.boot.ssl.SslTrustStoreGeneratorListener